TyOverby/composition-comparison/readme.md

 </tr>
 <tr><td valign="top">

-This Bonsai component is exposed to users through the `component` and `component'` functions.
+This Bonsai component is exposed to users through the `component` function.
 You'll notice that we use regular OCaml functions to pass properites to the component, like `~label` and the optional `?by` parameters.

-While the `component'` function produces a component that yields both the view _and_ the counter value, we also derive a `component` function that drops the current value on the floor, making it easier to use by callers that don't care about the value.

-You'll also notice that in defining `Counter.component'`, we use `Bonsai.state_machine1`.
-`state_machine1` is a primitive component that we use to build our bigger component.
+The `componen'` function produces a component that yields both the view _and_ the counter value.
+You'll also notice that in defining `Counter.component`, we use `Bonsai.state_machine1`. `state_machine1` is a primitive component that we use to build our bigger component.
 The `1` indicates that the state machine has access to one input value that it can read when processing an action.

 </td><td valign="top">